 Vegan Caramel Sauce

-This sweet caramel sauce makes a great addition to pies and ice creams, but you should try it along with the Pumpkin Bread Pudding!
+This sweet vegan caramel sauce makes a great topping for pies, ice cream, cakes, and bread puddings.
+Try it over Pumpkin Bread Pudding for an amazing treat!
 Contributed by Beverly Lynn Bennett (reprinted by permission of the author), author of Vegan Bites* and other titles*.
+Photo by Hannah Kaminsky.

 - 1 tablespoon water